iArcanic/pacific-tours-ccse-cw1-report/report.md

 </form>
 ```

 For each table entry, there are two additional buttons.
 One for editing and the other for the cancellation of bookings.
 These buttons are bound to the below JavaScript functions.
 Upon the cancellation button, a dialog box appears asking the user for confirmation.
-It then dynamically submits the form based on that, via the `submitForm` function.
+It then submits the form via the `submitForm` function.

 ```Javascript
 function onCancelClick(bookingInputId, submitFormId, bookingId) {